English

 Berlin TV Tower visited by over 50 million visitors

-Construction of the Berlin TV Tower
+How & when was the Berlin TV Tower built?

 Berlin TV Tower today